aksommerville/egg2/README.md

 - - [ ] Are we going to have an EAU-Text format? v3 doesn't have one.
 - - [ ] API changes
 - - - [ ] `EGG_PREF_MUSIC` and `EGG_PREF_SOUND` should be continuous trims, say 0..99.
-- - - [ ] Permit multiple songs?
+- - - [x] Permit multiple songs?
 I really think we should, along the lines of egg3.
-- - - [ ] Note On / Note Off / Note Once / Wheel, make Egg Platform API match synth's API.
+- - - [x] Note On / Note Off / Note Once / Wheel, make Egg Platform API match synth's API.
 Also "songid".
+- - - [x] Update eggrt.
+- - - [x] Update eggrun.
+- - - [ ] Update web.
+- - - [x] Update demo.
 - - [x] Web.
 Orchestrate load in Audio.js.
 - - [x] Web: Estimate playhead.
 Do in Audio.js, not editor, so we can expose it via Platform API.
 - - [x] Editor: Song model